James Reimer: Toronto Maple Leafs

 Reimer began the 2011–12 season as the starter going 4–0–1.
 He suffered an injury on October 22 in a game against the Montreal Canadiens.
 During the game, Reimer was run into by Brian Gionta—he finished the first period, but did not return after the intermission.
 The team called the injury whiplash despite rumours that he was suffering from a concussion.
 Reimer missed 19 games with the injury, and struggled upon his return, yielding some starts to Gustavsson.
-After recording two back-to-back shutouts on February 1 and February 4, Reimer seemed to have solidified the starting position once again.
+After recording two back-to-back shutouts on February 1 and 4, Reimer seemed to have solidified the starting position once again.

 Near the end of March 2012, Reimer was starting to play to an acceptable standard again, but an upper-body injury (later revealed to be a neck injury) sidelined him for the remainder of the season from March 29.
 On April 9, he told the media he would be available by training camp in September 2012.
 Due to the 2012–13 NHL lockout, Reimer was afforded more time to heal and attended training camp in January 2013.
 Reimer held off an early challenge from rookie backup Ben Scrivens to remain Toronto's starting goaltender.
 On February 11, Reimer suffered a MCL strain which kept him out of action for a little over two weeks; he won all three of his next starts after returning.
 Upon returning, Reimer backstopped the Maple Leafs to their first playoff berth since 2004 and finishing the regular season with a career best 2.46 GAA and .924 save percentage in 34 games.

 Prior to the 2013–14 season, the club acquired Jonathan Bernier from the Los Angeles Kings.
 At the beginning of the season, Reimer and Bernier were splitting time in the Toronto goal, but as the season progressed, Bernier cemented his status as the Leafs' starting goaltender.

 Following the 2013–14 season, Reimer became a restricted free agent.
 Dissatisfied with his role as the Leafs' backup, he requested a trade from the Leafs.
 On July 25, 2014, the Leafs and Reimer avoided a salary arbitration hearing scheduled for the next week by agreeing to terms on a two-year contract with an average annual value of $2.3 million.

 Reimer began the 2015–16 season as Bernier's backup, a role he had held since the team acquired the latter.
 However, Bernier was injured early in the season and Reimer was given starting duties.
 He took off with the job, going 3–0–0 with a 1.62 GAA and .952 save percentage to be named the third star for the week of November 9–15, 2015.
 Reimer would hold the position as Maple Leafs' starting goaltender for the rest of his tenure, earning praise for his play on a Toronto team that struggled throughout the year.